AI-powered mechanisms as judges: Breaking ties in chess: The definition, data collection, and computation

-\begin{definition}[TPLV-based AI scoring rule for chess] Let $\bar{a}$ be a chess game, $s_i$ the score of player $i$, and $TPLV_i<TPLV_j$ be player $i$'s TPLV in $\bar{a}$.
-If player $i$ wins the chess game, $\bar{a}$, then $i$ receives 2 points and player $j\neq i$ receives 0 points: $s_i=2$ and $s_j=0$.
-If chess game $\bar{a}$ is drawn then each player receives 1 point.
-Under any case, if $TPLV_i<TPLV_j$, then the player $i$ receives an \textit{additional} 1 point, and player $j$ does not receive any additional point: $s_i=2$ and $s_j=1$.
-If $TPLV_i=TPLV_j$, then each player receives an additional $0.5$ points. \end{definition}
+We next define a specific and practicable AI tiebreaking rule.
+Let $\bar{a}$ be a chess game, $s_i$ the score of player $i$, and $TPLV_i<TPLV_j$ be player $i$'s TPLV in $\bar{a}$.
+If player $i$ wins the chess game $\bar{a}$, then $i$ receives 3 points and player $j\neq i$ receives 0 points: $s_i=3$ and $s_j=0$.
+If the chess game $\bar{a}$ is drawn, then each player receives 1 point.
+If $TPLV_i$ $<TPLV_j$, then the player $i$ receives an \textit{additional} 1 point, and player $j$ does not receive any additional point: $s_i=2$ and $s_j=1$.
+If $TPLV_i=TPLV_j$, then each player receives an additional $0.5$ points.

 In simple words, we propose that the winner of a chess game receives 3 points (if they have a lower TPLV) and the loser 0 points, and in the event of a draw, the player with the lower TPLV receives 2 points and the other receives 1 point.
-This $(3,2,1)$ scoring system is akin to the scoring system used in volleyball when the match proceeds to the tiebreak, which is a shorter fifth set.
+This $(3,2,1)$ scoring system, which is currently used in many European ice hockey leagues, is akin to the scoring system used in volleyball if the match proceeds to the tiebreak, which is a shorter fifth set.
 Norway Chess also experimented with the $(3,2,1)$ scoring system, but now uses $(3,1.5,1)$ system perhaps to further incentivize winning a game.
 To our knowledge, Norway Chess was the first to use Armageddon to break ties at the game level rather than at the tournament level.